How can you change your supplier?

 Will changing your supplier be advantageous for you?

-Before you change your supplier it is advisable to decide whether or not the supplier switch is advantageous for you.
-In this respect, it helps to single out specific suppliers and compare their quotations and other commercial conditions.
+Before you change your supplier, it is advisable to consider whether or not the supplier switch would be advantageous for you.
+It is therefore recommended to pre-select several suppliers and compare their prices, terms and conditions.
+To easily compare suppliers' price offers, you can use ERO´s comparison tool (in Czech language only).

-Poll the selected supplier’s customers for their satisfaction.
-The lowest price should not be the only indicator for selecting a new supplier.
+Find out how satisfied customers are with your chosen supplier.
+The lowest price should not be the only guide when choosing a new supplier.

 Selecting a suitable supplier

-If you then decide to actually change your supplier, beware of focusing on a single supplier with the best quotation when you are selecting a new supplier.
-Its customers’ satisfaction, the amount of the contractual penalty, the option to enter into a contract for an indefinite term, but also whether the supplier has contact centres and a customer service line or user-friendly website – all of these aspects are important too.
-The important metrics for comparing suppliers also include the business terms and conditions that form an integral part of the contract and must be posted on suppliers’ websites.
-Business terms and conditions must contain primarily the following provisions:
+If you then decide to actually change your supplier, beware of focusing on a single supplier with the best price when choosing.
+Customer satisfaction, the amount of the contractual penalties, the possibility to enter into a contract for an indefinite period, but also whether the supplier has branch offices and a customer service line or user-friendly website – all of these aspects are important too.
+The essential criteria for comparing suppliers also include business terms and conditions which form an integral part of the contract and must be listed on suppliers’ websites.
+Terms and conditions must contain primarily the following provisions:

-• Conditions for energy supply billing and the payment terms;
+• Conditions for energy supply billing and terms of payment,

-• Conditions for unilateral changes of business terms and conditions;
+• Conditions for unilateral changes of price/or other terms and conditions,

-• Options and conditions for ‘non-compliance complaints’ [= reklamace in Czech];
+• Options and conditions for complaints (e.g. against billing),

 • Methods and options for contract termination or supply interruption; charges for non-standard services.